kirjavascript/acebot/README.md

 ### playback

-get an `Input Log.txt` from a BizHawk `tasproj` file that you want to play, or use the example
+get an `Input Log.txt` from a BizHawk `tasproj` file that you want to play, or use an `.fm2` from fceux

 install the adafruit gfx drivers in arduino IDE